 Enable the Clover payment gateway under WooCommerce → Settings → Payments.

-Without webhooks, the plugin still syncs via a scheduled hourly cron job.
+Without webhooks, the plugin still syncs hourly via WP-Cron.

 Click Sync Products to pull your Clover items into WooCommerce (or push WooCommerce products to Clover).